HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 - Although self-referencing canonical tags are sometimes used, these aren't a requirement.

 {# TODO(authors): The intro disclaims upfront that the dataset is limited to home pages.
 Consider generalizing to "mobile/desktop pages" throughout the rest of the chapter. #}
-[In last year's chapter](../2019/seo#canonicalization), it was identified that 48.34% of mobile home pages were using a canonical tag.
-This year the number of mobile home pages featuring a canonical tag has grown to 53.61%.
+[In last year's chapter](../2019/seo#canonicalization), it was identified that 48.34% of mobile pages were using a canonical tag.
+This year the number of mobile  pages featuring a canonical tag has grown to 53.61%.

 {# TODO(analysts): It's not clear that B and C add up to A in this chart.
 It took me a while to realize that they weren't each different types of tags.
 If the total of 53.61% is significant, I'd recommend a "big number" figure to call attention to it, and only include B and C in this chart. #}
 {{ figure_markup(